hciudad/guides/organization.md

 ### <a name='domrepo'>Domain Repositories (classes/domain/repo)</a>
   - **Bridge between the domain and the application models**: Repos are currently the only domain class we have that is allowed to directly reference classes/functions outside the domain.
 They are the mediator between the domain classes and the CRUD functions of the application models.

+  - **Management of all the "meta" fields**: Some domain objects need to include additional "meta" fields along with it's core set, in order to standardize responses.
+These fields are currently specified in the repositories and thrown in the mix on a serialize() call on the entity.

   - **BUSINESS RULES/LOGIC SHOULD BE AVOIDED IN REPOS**